peppelongo96/UnicalDown/README.md

 #### [v1.7.1](https://github.com/peppelongo96/UnicalDown/archive/v1.7.1.zip)
  - More readable log console
 #### [v1.7.2](https://github.com/peppelongo96/UnicalDown/archive/v1.7.2.zip)
- - README update: see [Disclaimer](https://github.com/peppelongo96/UnicalDown#disclaimer) and [outstanding bug](https://github.com/peppelongo96/UnicalDown#outstanding-bug) sections
+ - README update: see [disclaimer](https://github.com/peppelongo96/UnicalDown#disclaimer) and [outstanding bug](https://github.com/peppelongo96/UnicalDown#outstanding-bug) sections

 ### Disclaimer
 Hopefully this doesn't break the end user agreement for Microsoft Stream.
 Since we're simply saving the HLS stream to disk as if we were a browser, this does not abuse the streaming endpoints.
 However i take no responsibility if either Microsoft or your Office 365 admins request a chat with you in a small white room.

+## Outstanding bug
+Script does not provided yet an effective way to refresh the access token i.e. cookies.
+So the execution stops to download valid URLs also from a certain point omwards, if script runs for one hour or so (seems such a strict max-age session cookies.
+Damn Microsoft).
+Any suggestions about are accepted.

 ## PREREQS
 * [**Node.js**](https://nodejs.org/it/download/): anything above v8.0 seems to work.